When to Euthanize an Aggressive Dog

 Putting a Dog Down for Aggressive Behavior

-If your dog is exhibiting extreme or unpredictable aggressive behavior, it's important to connect with a certified canine behavior consultant and/or a board-certified veterinary behaviorist for support and guidance.
-These types of behavior cases require a higher skill and experience level, so I recommend looking for a higher level of certification when it comes to choosing a dog trainer.
+These types of behavior cases require a higher skill and experience level, so I recommend looking for a higher level of certification than a certified professional dog trainer.
 Read about the differences between dog behavior consultant certifications here.

 There are many variables in a dog's behavior case that a professional will take into account.
 The following are just a few of the factors that affect the risk factors of keeping the dog in the home or adopting it out to a new family: